Erfandarzi/ARMOR/README.md

 # ARMOR: Differential Model Distribution for Robust Federated Learning Against Adversarial Attacks

-We formalize the notion of differential model robustness (DMR) under the federated learning (FL) context.
-We explore how can DMR be realized in concrete FL protocols based on deep neural networks (NNs).
+We formalize the notion of differential model robustness (DMR) under the federated learning (FL) context, and explore how can DMR be realized in concrete FL protocols based on deep neural networks (NNs).
 We develop the differential model distribution (DMD) technique, which distribute different NN models by noise-aided adversarial training.
 This is a proof-of-concept implementation of our differential model distribution (DMD) technique.